finos/symphony-wdk/docs/reference.md

 ##### message-id

 Message id having the attachment to forward.
-Both url safe and base64 encoded url are accepted.
+Both url safe and base64 encoded urls are accepted.

 ##### attachment-id

 Attachment id to forward.
 If not set, all attachments in the provided message are forwarded.
-Both url safe and base64 encoded url are accepted.
+Both url safe and base64 encoded urls are accepted.

 ##### content-path